Wild Animal Surprises

 Animal surprises include sudden sightings.
 Swim masks and binoculars can alter animal sizes and colors.

 Wild animals rarely act like tame ones.
-While at the beach, hiking or camping, children must learn to stay safe.
+While at the beach, hiking, or camping, children must learn to stay safe.

 Surprises are the nature of every beast.
-Meat eaters have claws, teeth, barbs, horns, toxins and/or electric shock.
+Meat eaters have claws, teeth, barbs, horns, toxins, and/or electric shock.

 Animal surprises affect a bird being stung by Little Ray in this image.